Iran's parliament has no power over nuclear deal, top negotiator says

 "The Joint Comprehensive Plan of Action is not a treaty or a convention, and I don't know under what definition it would go to parliament."

-Iran nuclear deal reached with six world powers on July 14 imposes strict limits on its nuclear programme in exchange for relief from international sanctions, breaking decades of mounting hostility with the West.
+Iran nuclear deal reached with six world powers on July 14 imposes strict limits on its nuclear program in exchange for relief from international sanctions, breaking decades of mounting hostility with the West.

 Hardliners in parliament and the security establishment began sniping at the deal within days but have been unable to persuade Supreme Leader Ayatollah Ali Khamenei, the country's highest authority, to withdraw his cautious support for it.